710wonderdev/710wonderdev/README.md

 I am a multidisciplinary technologist, engineer with experience working on globally released products in the games industry!

-Skills: C / C++ / C# / UNREAL ENGINE / GAME DEVELOPMENT / TESTING
+Skills: C / C++ / C# / UNREAL ENGINE / GAME DEVELOPMENT / QA

 - 🎮 I’m currently working on some side projects
 - 🌱 I’m learning more about Unreal Engine and tools